 This is the personal web site of Ian Sharpe, a software developer and writer based in Bath, United Kingdom.

-Before taking up software development full time, I had a career in computer magazine publishing.
-My obsession with programming accidentally took me into magazines in 1986 and I worked in the industry for 16 years.
-Some visitors may remember me from titles such as PC Plus, PC Answers, PC Today and CPC Computing.
+Before taking up software development full-time I had a career in computer magazine publishing.
+A hobbyist obsession with programming diverted me into magazines from an even earlier career in railway civil engineering.
+That was in 1986 and for the next 16 years I was a writer and editor on high-profile titles.
+Some visitors may remember me from publications of yore such as PC Plus, PC Answers, PC Today and CPC Computing.

 Much of the material on this site originates from that period and was written to fill column inches to short dealines.
 I created the software as an adjunct to the writing so not a lot time was spent on it!